Brian W. Murray

 • Co-Presenter, China, the COVID-19 Pandemic, and the Newly Developing Regulatory Regime for Communications Security, WBK Client Webinar (2020)

-• Panelist, National Security Reviews of Telecom Transactions, FCBVA CLE (2017)
+• Panelist, National Security Reviews of Telecom Transactions, FCBA CLE (2017)

 • Co-Presenter, Your Company’s Networks: 21st Century Battlefields, Espionage Platforms, and Crime Scenes: Cyber threats, policy risks, and what you can do about it, FCBA (Atlanta Chapter) CLE (2017)